Stem Cells, Repair Cells, & Growth Factors: What is the Latest?

 A major part of this healing response is directed by self-repair cells—think of them as the “sons and daughters” of stem cells.
 They rush to the site of injury, directing the next stages of healing.
 A subset of cells called M1 macrophages removes dead tissue, while M2 macrophages suppress inflammation and help the remaining healthy cells lay down new collagen during the rebuilding process.

 What this means for the clinician caring for an injured patient is that there are many ways to interact with, and even accelerate, the healing response.
-The most potent tools we have are growth factors from either the patient’s own blood components (called platelets) or from birth tissues and amniotic fluid that surround a growing fetus.
-These birth products are donated at the time of C-section from healthy mothers then provided by tissue banks for use in the clinic.
+The most potent tools we have are growth factors from the patient’s own blood components (called platelets).

 Our research, and that of others, has shown that these factors can directly affect the chemistry of injured tissues or arthritic joints and generate a much more robust call for self-repair cells.
 Simply put, we can insert the signaling factors that direct healing more effectively than we can harvest cells.
 And since the human body has billions of stem cells, self-repair cells, and other injury response systems, it makes more sense to inject factors that recruit and stimulate these healing cells than to try to inject “stem” cells harvested from fat or bone.